 “If there are no gluten-containing ingredients listed in the product ingredient label, but the product does not make a gluten free claim, it is because we cannot fully assure that this product is gluten free.
 While we have not added gluten-containing ingredients, factors such as sourcing, conditions of manufacture, etc. do not allow us to provide the full level of assurance that a gluten free claim requires.”

-This information is helpful, but not at all what I was asking about; rather, I was asking why they claim some of their soups are “certified” gluten free.
+This information is helpful, but not what I was asking about; instead, I asked why they claim some of their soups are “certified” gluten free yet fail to put a certified gluten-free logo on their cans.

-I replied to the spokesperson, reiterating that the company says some of their products are “certified” gluten free on the website.
+I replied to the spokesperson, reiterating that the company says some of its products are “certified” gluten free on the website.
 I asked who is the certifying agency.
-I’ll report back when I know more.
+They replied again but failed to produce the name of a third-party gluten-free certifying agency.

 In the meantime, if you’re looking for Progresso soups labeled gluten free (not certified as far as I can tell), the following 18.5-19 ounce cans of soup with the signature blue label make a gluten-free claim on them: